Brownies

 What's next?

-1. First of all, preheat the oven to 200 °C top/bottom heat, 180 °C fan or gas mark 6.
-Then grease a 23 cm square or 30x20 cm rectangular mold and dust it with flour so that the brownies don't stick to the shape.
+1. First of all, preheat the oven to 200 °C top/bottom heat, 180 °C fan oven or gas level 6.
+Then grease a mold - square with an edge length of 23 cm or 30x20 cm rectangular - and dust it with additional flour so that the brownies not stick to the shape.

 2. Prepare a water bath with the butter and chocolate in a bowl.
-Melt the two ingredients over low heat, then remove the bowl from the water bath.
-Stir the melted mass until well combined, then allow to cool to room temperature.
-Meanwhile you can prepare the rest of the dough.
-Crack the eggs into a bowl, add the sugar and mix with a hand mixer until the mixture is light yellow and creamy and the sugar has dissolved.
-Then add the cooled chocolate-butter mixture and fold in with a spatula.
+Let the two ingredients melt over low heat, then remove the bowl from the water bath.
+Stir the melted mixture until well combined and then allow it to cool to room temperature.
+Meanwhile you can prepare the remaining dough.
+Beat the eggs into a bowl, add the sugar and mix both with a hand mixer until the mixture is light yellow and creamy and the sugar has dissolved.
+Then add the cooled chocolate-butter mixture and fold it in with a spatula.

-3. Next, sift the flour into another bowl along with the cocoa powder and salt and mix together.
-Add it carefully to the chocolate-butter mixture and fold it in.
-Finally, you carefully mix in the halva pieces, this is best done again with a spatula.
+3. Next, sift the flour into another bowl along with the cocoa powder and salt and mix it together.
+Carefully add it to the chocolate-butter mixture and fold it in.
+Finally, carefully mix in the halva pieces, this is best done with a dough scraper.
 The finished dough can now be put into the mold.
 Then smooth the surface with a spoon or scraper.
-Now the tahini comes into play (or in the form höhö): Spread it in small blobs of about a teaspoon over about 12 evenly distributed points and then pull a skewer through the brownie batter to give it a nice chocolate-marble effect receives.
+Now the tahini comes into play (or in the form höhöhö): Distribute it in small blobs of about a teaspoon over about 12 evenly distributed dots and then use a skewer to pull it through the brownie dough so that it has a nice chocolate-marble effect receives.

-4. Now put the mold in the oven and bake for about 23 minutes.
-The brownies are done when the center is still slightly wobbly and a little runny.
+Now put the dish in the oven and bake the whole thing for about 23 minutes.
+The brownies are ready when the center still wobbles slightly and is a little viscous.
 To achieve this, the baking time can vary between 20 and 25 minutes.
-Don't be unsettled if the chocolate brownies still seem a bit raw to you, because as soon as they cool down, their consistency will firm up again.
-Let the brownies cool for about 30 minutes before slicing them into pieces.
+Don't be unsettled if the chocolate brownies still seem a bit raw to you, because as soon as they cool down, their consistency will become a little firmer.
+Let the brownies cool for about 30 minutes before cutting them into pieces.

 Of course, the brownies taste best fresh and slightly warm.
-This delicacy will keep in an airtight container in the fridge for about 5 days.
-Frozen even a month.
+Stored in an airtight container in the refrigerator, this delicacy will last for about 5 days.
+Frozen even for a month.

-The recipe posted here is inspired by the recipe by celebrity chef Yotam Ottolenghi and confectionery expert Helen Goh.
+The recipe published here is inspired by the recipe of celebrity chef Yotam Ottolenghi and dessert expert Helen Goh.

-In order to forestall any ambiguities, you will find possible answers to our chocolate brownie recipe here:
+In order to avoid any confusion, you can find possible answers to our chocolate brownie recipe here:

 What is halva and where can I buy it?

-Tahini, the delicious sesame paste, is already known to many.
-Halva, another Arabic specialty, is something that probably very few people know about.
-Halva is a musty confectionery specialty made from oilseeds, honey and sugar.
-Originally it comes from India, Iran, Pakistan and Central Asia.
+Many people are already familiar with tahini, the delicious sesame paste.
+Halva, another Arabic specialty, is probably something that very few people know about.
+Halva is a sweet confectionary specialty made from oil seeds, honey and sugar.
+It originally comes from India, Iran, Pakistan and Central Asia.
 Today it is mainly used in Arabic cuisine.

-This sweet ingredient for our special chocolate brownies is most likely to be found in Arabic delicatessens.
-We recommend that you also buy the tahini there.
+You are most likely to find this sweet ingredient for our special chocolate brownies in Arabic delicatessen shops.
+We recommend you buy the tahini there too.

-You may have stumbled upon the "alkalinized cocoa powder" while reading the ingredients list.
-Alkalized cocoa powder goes through an additional step in production, alkalization.
+Maybe you stumbled upon the “alkalized cocoa powder” when reading the ingredient list.
+Alkalized cocoa powder goes through another step in production, alkalinization.
 It is darker, milder in taste and more easily soluble.
-If you wanted to learn more about it, check out our blog post on the different cocoa varieties .
+If you would like to find out more about it, please take a look at our blog post about the different cocoa variants .

 Can I also bake the brownies vegan?

 In any case.
-Basically, all you have to do is swap out the butter and eggs, because most dark chocolate is already vegan – not always, so be sure to check the ingredients beforehand.
-For the butter we recommend you to buy a high-quality margarine.
+Basically, all you have to do is swap the butter and eggs, because most dark chocolate is already vegan - not always, so be sure to check the ingredients beforehand.
+We recommend buying a high-quality margarine for the butter.

 Eggs can easily be replaced with applesauce or very ripe bananas.
-Of course, both give the brownies a slightly different taste, which many may not like.
-An alternative can be the somewhat tasteless chia seeds, but you have to let them swell beforehand.
+Of course, both of these give the brownies a slightly different taste, which many people may not like.
+An alternative could be chia seeds, which have a slightly more neutral taste, but you have to let them soak first.

-• a tablespoon of chia seeds mixed with 3 tablespoons of water and steeped for about 10 minutes
+• a tablespoon of chia seeds, mixed with 3 tablespoons of water and soaked for about 10 minutes

 substitute.